RakV1342/test-exp-ns-vpx/README.md

 Description:
 ---

-This guide describes how to setup an exporter to monitor Ingress VPX/MPX devices which are linked to a Kubernetes cluster.
+This guide describes how to setup an Exporter to monitor Ingress VPX/MPX devices which are linked to a Kubernetes cluster.
+More details about the Exporter can be obtained from this [link](https://github.com/Rakshith1342/netscaler-stat-exporter).

 There are two ways to configure the monitoring system:

-Add list
-1. Run the exporter as a pod in kubernetes which is detected by prometheus operator
+1. Exporter inside k8s cluster as a pod detected by Prometheus Operator
-2. Run the exporter outside the cluster as a container.
-(Requires configuration of prom and graf manually as containers)
+2. Exporter outside k8s cluster as a container detected by a Prometheus container

-This is a simple server that scrapes Citrix NetScaler (NS) stats and exports them via HTTP to Prometheus.
-Prometheus can then be added as a data source to Grafana to view the netscaler stats graphically.
+The following diagram shows the two approaches with a diagram.

 ![exporter_diagram](https://user-images.githubusercontent.com/40210995/41391720-f89ee57e-6fb9-11e8-9550-02dc60dcfa43.png)

-   In the above diagram, blue boxes represent physical machines or VMs and grey boxes represent containers.
+   In the above diagram, ................... blue boxes represent physical machines or VMs and grey boxes represent containers.
 There are two physical/virual NetScaler instances present with IPs 10.0.0.1 and 10.0.0.2 and a NetScaler CPX (containerized NetScaler) with an IP 172.17.0.2.
 To monitor stats and counters of these NetScaler instances, an exporter (172.17.0.3) is being run as a container.
 It collects NetScaler stats such as total hits to a vserver, http request rate, ssl encryption-decryption rate, etc from the three NetScaler instances and holds them until the Prometheus containter 172.17.0.4 pulls the stats for storage as a time series.
 Grafana can then be pointed to the Prometheus container to fetch the stats, plot them, set alarms, create heat maps, generate tables, etc as needed to analyse the NetScaler stats.